Free • No signup Make Someone bald in photo · Free

 If something looks off

-The scalp color looks too pale or doesn't match the face
+The bald head looks too pale compared to the face

 Quick answers

-Do I need to mark the hair area before describing what I want?
+Do I need to mark or outline the hair area before describing what I want?

 Is this free?